AnneEstoppey/Offshore_chatbot/README.md

 Huggingface language model (7 billion parameters): llama-2-7b-chat.Q2_K.gguf (size: 2.7 GB)</br>
 --> https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q2_K.gguf </br>

-FIELD data for Norwegian continental shelf: https://factpages.sodir.no/en/field/TableView/Description </br>
+FIELD data for Norwegian continental shelf:</br>
+https://factpages.sodir.no/en/field/TableView/Description </br>
 Note that we had to compile a short sample of this table in a text file with only 5 fields for our project! </br>
 (see in the data/sodir subfolder)